sa2c/sunpyter/README.md

 jupyter notebooks on Sunbird without much effort.

 # Preliminaries

+## Set up the SSH keys
+  Set up your ssh key in advance.
+  This may require using `ssh-keygen` to create a public-private key pair
+  (if you haven't already)
+  and `ssh-copy-id` to install the public key to sunbird.

+### More detailed instructions
+  - Check if you have the files `~/.ssh/id_rsa` and  `~/.ssh/id_rsa.pub`.
+    ("`~`" represents your home directory,
+    in the Bash jargon).
+    **Only if these two files DO NOT exist**, generate a public-private key pair with
+    ```
+    ssh-keygen -t rsa
+    ```
+    Follow the instructions on screen,
+    and remember the passphrase.
+  - Install the key on the remote machine.
+    This step is safe.
+    ```
+    ssh-copy-id <your-username>@sunbird.swansea.ac.uk
+    ```
+    If you have already done that,
+    you will get a message
+    telling you that the keys already exist on the remote system.

+## Have your HOME created on the CDT storage
+  Make sure your home directory on the cdt storage is created.
+  This happens when you log in the first time on the CDT storage login node.

+## Use the CDT branch
+ Make sure you check out the `CDT` branch, not `master`.

+## Notes on **Windows**
-- Windows: Make sure you have
+  Make sure you have
   the latest version of Git Bash available.

-- Set up your ssh key in advance.

-- Make sure your home directory on the cdt storage is created.
-  This happens when you log in the first time on the CDT storage login node.

-- Make sure you check out the `CDT` branch, not `master`.
+# Test your system first.
+  A bunch of tests
+  to make sure that `sunpyter` can run correctly is contained in the script `test.sh`.
+  Please run that first.

 # Usage

+0. Run `test.sh`
+   and please follow the messages on screen.
+   Please report anything suspicious.
 1. From a terminal (or Git Bash on Windows), use the command:
    ```bash
    ./sunpyter.sh  <your_username_on_sunbird>
    ```
-2. Type the passphrase for your key,
+2. Type the passphrase for your ssh key,
 3. Wait
 4. `sunpyter` will
    either open a browser window